Christian mythology: Cosmogonic myths

 The Christian texts use the same creation myth as Jewish mythology as written in the Old Testament.
 According to the Book of Genesis, the world was created out of a darkness and water in seven days.
-(Unlike a Jew, a Christian might include the miracle of Jesus' birth as a sort of second cosmogonic event) Canonical Christian scripture incorporates the two Hebrew cosmogonic myths found in Genesis 1–2:2 and Genesis 2:
+(Unlike a Jew, a Christian might include the miracle of Jesus' birth as a sort of second cosmogonic event) Canonical Christian scripture incorporates the two Hebrew cosmogonic myths found in Genesis 1:1—2:2 and Genesis 2:4—3:24.

-Genesis 1–2:3
+Genesis 1:1—2:3

-In the first text on the creation (Genesis 1–2:3), the Creator is called Elohim (translated "God").
+In the first text on the creation (Genesis 1:1—2:3), the Creator is called Elohim (commonly translated simply as "God").
 He creates the universe over a six-day period, creating a new feature each day: first he creates day and night; then he creates the firmament to separate the "waters above" from the "waters below"; then he separates the dry land from the water; then he creates plants on the land; then he places the Sun, Moon, and stars in the sky; then he creates swimming and flying animals; then he creates land animals; and finally he creates man and woman together, "in his own image".
 On the seventh day, God rests, providing the rationale for the custom of resting on Sabbath.